-I came up with all kinds of unique plans based on what my clients said they wanted.
-I was proud of my creativity, and the time I invested in making each one unique.
+I devised unique plans based on what my clients said they wanted.
+I was proud of my creativity and the time I invested in making each one unique.

-How many of my clients do you think stuck to their plans?
+How many of my clients do you think stick to their plans?
 Maybe 10% or less.

-I realized that even the best exercise or nutrition program wouldn’t work unless a person is ready, willing, and able to do the work on their own.
+I realized that even the best coaching doesn’t succeed unless a person is ready, willing, and able to do the work independently.

 And it wasn’t going to work if it wasn’t fun!
-If something is too time-consuming, too restricting, or too challenging, people won’t stick to it.
+If something is too time-consuming, too restricting, or too challenging, people don’t stick to it.